-Supervision For activities with students with a medical condition or disability that may impact on safety during the activity, consultation with parents is required prior to allocating supervision to determine the impact of students' medical condition or disability on safety during the activity. $ \checkmark $ The number of adult supervisors required to fulfil emergency and supervision roles must consider the nature of the activity, students' ages, abilities and specialised learning, access and/or health needs.
+Supervision For activities with students with a medical condition or disability that may impact on safety during the activity, consultation with parents is required prior to allocating supervision to determine the impact of students' medical condition or disability on safety during the activity.
+The number of adult supervisors required to fulfil emergency and supervision roles must consider the nature of the activity, students' ages, abilities and specialised learning, access and/or health needs.
 Before the activity, all adult supervisors must be familiar with the contents of the CARA record.
 During the activity, all adult supervisors: must be readily identifiable must closely monitor students with health support needs must comply with control measures from the CARA record and adapt as hazards arise must suspend the activity if the conditions become unfavourable (e.g. extreme temperatures).
-V Follow the relevant Standard operating procedures from Queensland Schools Animal Ethics Committee's Forms and publications to maintain the duty of care associated with any use of an animal.
+Follow the relevant Standard operating procedures from Queensland Schools Animal Ethics Committee's Forms and publications to maintain the duty of care associated with any use of an animal.
 Do NOT handle organisms that cannot be positively identified by a qualified adult supervisor.
-Refer to Dangerous marine life and the Queensland Museum for information on toxic and dangerous Australian marine animals. \sqrt Confirm the suitability of any species intended for human consumption.
+Refer to Dangerous marine life and the Queensland Museum for information on toxic and dangerous Australian marine animals.
+V Confirm the suitability of any species intended for human consumption.
 Consult Protected and no-take species and Ciguatoxic fishes .

-NBEEC staff will check the fish species caught within the bait net to deem them safe to touch before students are invited to handle fish.
-Students will be instructed on how to handle and ethically release fish and other marine organisms collected.

-NBEEC staff will continually scan and monitor the collection of marine organisms to check that species being collected are those that are harmless to most people.
-NBEEC teachers carry EpiPens in their first aid kit as a precaution for allergies to marine organisms.
+NBEEC staff will check the fish species caught within the bait net to deem them safe to touch before students to handle fish.
+Students will be instructed on how to handle and ethically release fish and other marine organit touching of live fish will be kept to a minimum.
+NBEEC staff will continually scan and monitor the collection of marine organisms to check that species being are those that are harmless to most people.
+NBEEC teachers carry EpiPens in their first aid kit as a precautic allergies to marine organisms.
 Visiting teachers carry EpiPens for students with known anaphylaxis plans.
+Nhold a current Senior First Aid Certificate, CPR qualifications and Anaphylaxis annual training certification. sms.
+The collected on for